e-HealthTech/ehealth4all/README.md

 `git commit -m "your-commit-message-here"`
 - Push your changes to your branch.\
 `git push origin your-branch-name`
-- Check that your branch isn't behind commits in the `dev` branch:\
+- Check that your branch isn't behind commits in the `develop` branch:\
-`git pull origin dev`
+`git pull origin develop`
-- If there are conflicts between your branch and the `dev` branch, rebase and commit your changes.
+- If there are conflicts between your branch and the `develop` branch, rebase and commit your changes.
 - Submit a pull request to this repository by logging in to your github and creating a PR on the repository or simply through the VSCODE Github Pull Request Extension
 - Once you make a PR, reference the issue and request a `Reviewer` to review your code.